 Compound Interest Calculator

-What Is a Compound Interest Calculator?
+What Is This Calculator?

 A compound interest calculator shows you how money grows when interest is earned not just on your initial deposit but also on the interest already accumulated.
 Einstein reportedly called compound interest the "eighth wonder of the world."
 The core formula is A = P(1 + r/n)^(nt), where P is principal, r is annual rate, n is compounding frequency, and t is time in years.